jarethtan/hengTai/README.md

 # Heng Thai
-A website for a residential property developer to archive past projects and display the company's informaton
+A website for a residential property developer to archive past projects and display the company's information

 ## Table of Content
 * [General Information](#general-information)